Myles Straw Player Props: Guardians vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.04 team ERA that ranks 12th among all league pitching staffs.
+- The Brewers have a 4.04 team ERA that ranks 13th across all league pitching staffs.

-- Brewers pitchers combine to rank 23rd in baseball in home runs surrendered (96 total, 1.3 per game).
+- Brewers pitchers combine to surrender 96 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

+- Burnes (5-5) gets the starting nod for the Brewers in his 16th start of the season.
+He's put together a 3.96 ERA in 88 2/3 innings pitched, with 86 strikeouts.

+- The right-hander's last time out came on Tuesday against the Arizona Diamondbacks, when he tossed five innings, surrendering seven earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.